Vonage/vivid-3/libs/components/src/lib/layout/README.md

 ### Column Spacing

-Use the `column-spacing` attribute to control the gap between columns.
+Use the `column-spacing` attribute to choose a predefined value for the [column-gap](https://developer.mozilla.org/en-US/docs/Web/CSS/column-gap).

 - Type: `'small'` | `'medium'` | `'large'`
 - Default: `'medium'`